 At Darrick Wood Junior School we value good attendance greatly.
 If children do not attend school regularly, they will not benefit form the fantastic range of learning opportunities that the staff strive to provide.
 There are clear links between pupils whose attendance is poor and poor learning and progress.

 There is a legal requirement for all children to attend school regularly.
 Whilst it is wholly appropriate for parents to keep children away from school when they are not well enough to attend lessons it is not appropriate for children to be away from school for trivial ailments, particularly those which would not keep parents away from work.
 Specifically with regard to sickness or diarrhoea, a child should not return to school until they have been clear of symptoms for at least 24 hours.
-For highly contagious conditions such as norovirus, the period is 48 hours.
+For highly contagious conditions such as norovirus and gastroenteritis, the period is 48 hours.
 If your child is away from school, either through sickness or other unavoidable cause, we ask you to let us know on the first day of absence by ringing between 8.30am and 9.10am at the latest.
 Please provide written confirmation of the reason for absence upon your child’s return to school.
 The reason for the absence will be noted in the school register.
 If you need to call before 8.30am, there is the facility to leave a message.

 All absences are recorded as 'authorised' or 'unauthorised' and this decision is made by the Headteacher based on information provided by you, previous attendance records and school policy on categorisation of absences.
 Where the school has concerns that a pupil has been unnecessarily absent, it is obliged to challenge the parents' explanation and seek evidence of the illness.